modin-project/unidist/docs/using_unidist/unidist_on_mpi.rst

     MpiHosts.put("host1,...,hostN")  # unidist will use the hosts to run on

-Running is the same as in a single node.
+Then, if you running without ``mpiexec`` command it is enough and the running is the same as in a single node.

 .. note::
     Root proccess will allways be executed locally and other proccesses will be spawned in order on the specified hosts.